 (d) During the Expansion Period, if BR utilizes the Available Capacity of ECT, BR will pay the Company (i) the Pre-Expansion Period Transfer Rate as to all Gathering Service utilizing the Pre-Expansion Period Capacity of ECT and (ii) the Weighted Average Expansion Period Transfer Rate as to all Gathering Service utilizing Expansion Period Capacity of ECT and (iii) fuel at a rate of 1% of throughput as specified in the definition of Natural Gas Fuel.
 By way of explanation of (ii) above, during the Expansion Period whenever BR uses ECT’s Expansion Period Capacity, BR shall owe the Company an amount equal to the Weighted Average Expansion Period Transfer Rate times the quantity of Gas that BR caused to flow on ECT’s Expansion Capacity during a given Month, plus it shall owe the Company for fuel at a rate of 1% of throughput as specified in the definition of Natural Gas Fuel for the Available Capacity utilized;

 2.3 Use of Available Capacity by Other Persons.
 In ECT’s role as Commercial Manager under the LLC Agreement, the Parties recognize that ECT will be attempting to market Gathering Services on the Facilities and it shall have the right to use Available Capacity of either Member pursuant to Section 2.2 above.
-Notwithstanding anything to the contrary in this Agreement or Enron North America Corp.’s (“ENA”) Firm Gathering Agreement, ENA agrees that its use of Available Capacity is at all times subject to recall by the Commercial Manager for use in Non-Equity and Third Party Services.
+Notwithstanding anything to the contrary in this Agreement or Enron North America Corp.’s (“ENA”) (formerly Enron Capital & Trade Resources Corp.)
+Firm Gathering Agreement, ENA agrees that its use of Available Capacity is at all times subject to recall by the Commercial Manager for use in Non-Equity and Third Party Services.

 2.4 BR Equity Production Keep Whole Commitment.
 For the term of this Agreement, BR agrees that whenever BR Equity Production exceeds 65% of Pre-Expansion Period Capacity and ECT is not fully utilizing its 35% of Pre-Expansion Period Capacity, then BR shall be obligated to pay the Company, on a monthly basis, an amount (the “Keep Whole Amount”) equal to $0.10 per MMBtu times the lesser of (i) the Pre-Expansion Period Capacity available to ECT but not being utilized by ECT, or (ii) the total MMBtu of BR Equity Production exceeding 65% of Pre-Expansion Period Capacity.
 The Keep Whole Amount shall be treated as Third Party Revenues and subject to the provisions of Sections 4.1 and 4.2.
 Notwithstanding the foregoing, BR shall not be obligated to pay the Keep Whole Amount if BR is unable to deliver the BR Equity Production into the Facilities or if the Company is unable to perform the Gathering Services contemplated under the Firm Gathering Agreements, in either of the foregoing instances, for occurrences, solely with respect to the Facilities, that cannot be avoided by the exercise of reasonable due diligence, including, but not limited to, (i) natural phenomena, such as storms, floods, earthquakes, lightning, hurricanes, tornadoes, and fires, (ii) wars, civil disturbances and sabotage, and (iii) explosions or damages to the Facilities.

+2.5 Interim O&M Cost Sharing.
+Each Member agrees that solely for the period from the In-Service Date up to the Firm Gathering Agreement Start Date, all operating and maintenance costs associated with the Lost Creek System shall be borne by the Members in accordance with the ratio of their Membership Interest as that value is established in the LLC Agreement.

-2.5 Secondary Term Gathering Fee Payment.
+2.6 Secondary Term Gathering Fee Payment.
 Each Party acknowledges and agrees that during the Secondary Term, BR shall thereafter be obligated to pay the Secondary Term Gathering Fee per each MMBtu of Gas that it causes to be delivered to the Facilities for Gathering Service.